The California wildfires by the numbers

 $10 billion

-This year has been the costliest for wildfires in the United States.
+This year has been the costliest for wildfires in United States history.
 Damages have topped $10 billion in 2017 -- and that was before the current spate of Southern California fires began.